 It is not possible for this guide to cover everything about your child’s experience in our Reception class, but we will communicate with you regularly, to inform you of additions to the running of the class.
-We hope that this booklet supplies all the information that you need in the first instance, but if you have any questions please do not hesitate to contact us directly.
+If you have any questions please do not hesitate to contact us directly.

 The Reception Team

-The Reception Team is made up of two members of staff, led by Mrs. Hayward.
+The Reception Team is made up of three members of staff, Mrs Loughran and Mrs Barnes, led by Mrs Hayward.
 The children will work closely not only with the teacher, but with all of the Reception and Nursery staff during their time in Reception.
 This will support their smooth transition in to school life, allow us to tailor their learning and of course reassure them during this new beginning!

-8.40am class-room doors open and 8.50am registration starts.
+8.45am class-room doors open and at 9am registration starts.
 It is imperative that your child is in the classroom at this time.
-You are welcome to come into the classroom with your child in their first weeks, however after their first full week in September, we will ask that you allow your child to enter the classroom independently of an adult.
+You are welcome to come into the classroom with your child during the first week, however after this time, we will ask that you allow your child to enter the classroom independently of an adult.